OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 ## Configuration

 Conda packages are stored in different locations called _channels_.
-More information is available in the [Conda documentation][conda-channels].
+More information is available in the [Conda documentation →][conda-channels].

 Configured channels are searched in a specific order when installing packages, so it is important to configure which channels are searched and in which order.